Guides

 Annie Mac's Before Midnight club is going to get the dancefloor going at Silo at the RDS Arena.
 DJ Kelly-Anne Byrne will get the party started from 6.30pm, and Pantibliss will MC the night, which ends at 12.30am.

-The Talbot Hotel in Stillorgan is putting on a masquerade ball with a four-course meal, prosecco and live entertainment courtesy of the Bentley Boys.
+The Talbot Hotel in Stillorgan is putting on their own Blizzard Ball, complete with a four-course meal, prosecco and live entertainment courtesy of the Bentley Boys.
 If you prefer a more Irish twist to your new year's celebrations, the Celtic Nights New Year's Eve Gala at the Arlington Hotel also comes with a meal and prosecco to accompany the festive traditional tunes.

 Media captionHave a dance and a bite to eat at Rascals Brewing on New Year's Eve.